codecarrotlabs/blog.codecarrot.net/_posts/code/pwa/2017-11-01-4-characteristics-good-progressive-web-app.md

 date: 2017-11-01 04:39:00
 categories: code
 tags: coding pwa progressive-web-app
-description: If your users are active on mobile devices, you need to understand the value Progressive Web Apps can bring to your business.
+description: If your users are active on mobile devices, you need to understand the value Progressive Web Apps can bring to your
 image: //blog.codecarrot.net/images/pexels-photo-2.jpg
 ---